uccser/cs-field-guide/text/en/chapters/data-representation.md

 #### Using a simple sign bit

-On a computer we don’t have minus signs for numbers (we cannot use the text based one when representing a number), but we can do it by allocating one extra bit, called a *sign* bit, to represent the minus sign.
+On a computer we don’t have minus signs for numbers (it doesn't work very well to use the text based one when representing a number because you can't do arithmetic on characters), but we can do it by allocating one extra bit, called a *sign* bit, to represent the minus sign.
 Just like with decimal numbers, we should use the leftmost bit as the sign bit --- when the sign bit is set to “0”, that means the number is positive and when the sign bit is set to “1”, the number is negative (just as if there were a minus sign in front of it).

 For example, if we wanted to represent the number **41** using 7 bits along with an additional bit that is the sign bit (to give a total of 8 bits), we would represent it by **00101001**.
 The first bit is a 0, meaning the number is positive, then the remaining 7 bits give **41**, meaning the number is **+41**.
 If we wanted to make **-59**, this would be **10111011**.
 The first bit is a 1, meaning the number is negative, and then the remaining 7 bits give **59**, meaning the number is **-59**.